charlesproye/murfy-cover-app/readme.md

 ### Core:

-`core` implments the code that is common to any data pipeline.
+`core` implements the code that is common to any data pipeline.
 See [core documentation](src/core/readme.md).

 ### EDA: